tsadams1973/website/blog/content/posts/azure-cdn/index.md

 {{< imgproc azure-cdn-10 Resize "800x" "Rule" "Figure 10" />}}

 Hit "Add".
-Give Azure some time to propogate your chages, and that is it.
+Give Azure some time to propagate your changes, and that is it.
 You should be done.

 ---